gyselax/gyselalibxx/docs/mathematical_and_physical_conventions.md

 q^i = q^i(x^1, \ldots , x^N) \quad \forall i \in [1, N].
 ```

-The surface defined by $`q^i = \text{constant}`$ is called a *coordinate surface*, the intersection of these surfaces define *coordinates curves*.
+The surface defined by $`q^i = \text{constant}`$ is called a *coordinate surface*, the intersection of these surfaces define *coordinate curves*.
 A *coordinate axis* is locally defined as the axis tangent to a given coordinate curve. **TODO ADD IMAGE**.
-As their name suggest, coordinates curves do not form straight lines in general.
+As their name suggests, coordinate curves do not form straight lines in general.
 The position of any point in space can be written as

 ```math
 \mathbf{r} = x^i e_i,